Please enter your name, email and zip code below to sign up!

 Kitchen: Monday - Sunday from 8:00 a.m. - 11:00 a.m.

 Volunteers will work with Chef Michael Block to make sandwiches that will later be served from the trucks.
 This is a good team building experience as a friendly competition has been created between each group that volunteers.
-The most sandwiches made in the 3-hour time period is 1,400.
+The record for the most sandwiches made in the 3-hour time slot is 1,400.
 Your team members will create a sandwich making system to ensure you can produce as many sandwiches as possible during your shift.

 Arrival: Please arrive at 7:45 a.m.
 The shift is from 8:00 a.m. to 11:00 a.m.

 Truck: Monday - Sunday from 11:00 a.m. to 6:00 p.m.

 Volunteers will serve sandwiches from trucks that travel throughout Detroit's neighborhoods.
 We have had countless volunteers who have had transformative experiences serving food out of the trucks.
 This is a chance to form relationships and to see first-hand how your efforts help us Do The Most Good for our neighbors.
 There are three trucks total that can fit up to four people including the driver.
-The drivers are assigned by Harbor Light and are usually people who have benefitted from the Bed & Bread program and now give their time back to The Salvation Army and people of Detroit.
-Once volunteers are divided up and assigned to the trucks, you will begin prepping the meals by creating sack lunches, pouring soup into bowls, and juice into cups.
-We ask that you commit to the full shift because the trucks stick to a tight schedule and will not be able to drop you back off at Harbor Light.
-Thank you for your interest in this incredible, heartwarming experience.
+The drivers are assigned by Harbor Light and are usually people who have benefited from the Bed & Bread program and now give their time back to The Salvation Army and people of Detroit.
+Once volunteers are divided up and assigned to the trucks, you will begin prepping the meals by creating sack lunches and pouring soup into bowls and juice into cups.
+We ask that you commit to the whole shift because the trucks stick to a tight schedule, so they will not be able to leave their course to drop you back off at Harbor Light.

 Every day, our trucks are there to feed them.